bendqh1/bash/ubuntu_apache_mysql_php_https.md

 * The first part is a `cat` heredocument for `.profile` aimed to declare some global modes, variables and functions ("global" as to effect all shell sessions), which, from my experience, are harmless.

-* The second part is a "sourcing" of `.profile` to ensure the variables will take effect in the very first shell session in which they are declared at and also after every booting of Debian.
+* The second part is a "sourcing" of `.profile` to ensure the changes will be effective in the very first shell session and also after every booting of Debian.

 File 1 code is as follows (clarifications available below the code block).